shivshashyaM/assignment/README.md

 * Jenkins
 * wsl

-## Steps To Deploy Application
+# Steps To Deploy Application

-# This command will be used to start minikube in command prompt
+This command will be used to start minikube in command prompt
  * Minikube start in Cmd

-# creating namespace in minikube
+These commands will fetch namespaces and create new namespace in minikube
- kubectl get namespaces
+ * kubectl get namespaces
- kubectl create namepace namespace kubectl get namespaces
+ * kubectl create namepace namespace
+ * kubectl get namespaces // To fetch nes namespace

-# Clone the repository to local machine
+This command will clone repository from gitlab link into local machine
- git clone (github link)
+ * git clone <Gitlab link>

-# Push the image to GitHub repositery
+These commands will push cloned gitlab repository from local machine into github repository

- git status
+ * git status
- git add .
+ * git add .
- git commit -m "commit"
+ * git commit -m "commit"
- git remote add origin (github link) git remote -v git push -u origin master
+ * git remote add origin (github link)
+ * git remote -v
+ * git push -u origin master

 # Jenkins deployment

 kubectl create -f jenkinsdeployment.yaml -n namespace